CrispinDD1/employee-salaries/README.md

 # employee-salaries

 <!-- Description -->
+## Description

-## This project is a browser based application to help view employee payroll data.
+This project is a browser based application to help view employee payroll data.
 By utilizing JavaScript, the app dynamically updates the HTML.
 Ultimately providing a seemless experience.

 <!-- The what, why, and how -->
 - What: This is an employee payroll tracker that allows for input of employee data.